Development systems provide a range of built-in predicates for control of the debugging facilities. The most basic predicates are as follows:

 achieved by typing t after a ^C interruption of a

 At this point you have a number of options.
 See Debug Commands.
 In particular, you can just type RET to creep (or single-step) into your program.
-If you continue to creep through your program you will see every entry and exit to/from every invocation box, including compiled code, except for code belonging to hidden modules (see ref-mod).
+If you continue to creep through your program, then you will see every entry and exit to/from every invocation box, including compiled code, except for code belonging to hidden modules (see ref-mod).
 You will notice that the debugger stops at all ports.
-However, if this is not what you want, the next predicate gives full control over the ports at which you are prompted.
+However, if this is not what you want, then the next predicate gives full control over the ports at which you are prompted.
 See mpg-ref-trace.

 Leashing Mode is set to Mode.
 Leashing Mode